hemant3434/PlanitTripAdvisory/doc/sprint2/sprint2.md

 **Richard Hong**:
   - `story 2` Search bar to search for events to be added to the itinerary
   - `story 2` Each event in itinerary has delete button
+  - `story 2` User can select a time slot for events about to be added to itinerary

 **Logan Chester**:
   - `story 3` Display method of transportation as multiple different selectable options